This website is best viewed in a browser that supports web standards.

 Skip to content or, if you would rather, Skip to navigation.

 Originally established in 1905, Northwest Missouri State University is a state-assisted, four-year regional university that also offers graduate degree programs.

 Northwest offers 135 undergraduate programs and 36 graduate's programs.
 The Business, Education, Geography and Agriculture departments graduate the largest number of students each year.
 Career Services offers an "Exploring Majors" fair where students can learn about different majors on campus and find which major is the perfect fit for them.

 Every full-time student receives a laptop computer to use throughout the school year.

-Visit the Campus Notebook Computers Program to learn more.
+Visit the Campus Laptop Computers Program to learn more.

 Northwest has implemented a rental program where students pay only $6 per credit hour for their textbooks.